adrelanos/Whonix-documentation/File Transfer.md

 * See also [Build Anonymity](https://sourceforge.net/p/whonix/wiki/Build%20Anonymity/).

 # Transfer files from the Host into Whonix-Gateway or Whonix-Workstation through ISO images #
-On the host install genisoimage:
+On the host...

+Install genisoimage:

     sudo apt-get install genisoimage